 127. If you love all of your children, can you love them differently?

 128. Should you try to love your parents even if you don’t like them?

 129. Can you love someone who is unattractive but a perfect match for you in every other way?

 130. How do you know when you’re really in love with someone?

 131. Is it more important to love yourself first or love others first?

 Which philosophical questions spoke to you?

-Now that you have 135 philosophical questions with which to start some deep (or at least entertaining) conversations, which ones stick in your memory?
+Now that you have philosophy questions that make you think, which ones will you use to start some deep (or at least entertaining) conversations, which ones stick in your memory?

 If you’re wondering how best to use these or keep them handy, try one of the following:

 - Use index cards to create a philosophical question card game.